roles:emotional_intelligence

 Snippet from Wikipedia: Emotional intelligence

-Although the term first appeared in 1964, it gained popularity in the 1995 bestselling book Emotional Intelligence by science journalist Daniel Goleman.
-Goleman defined EI as the array of skills and characteristics that drive leadership performance.
-Some researchers suggest that emotional intelligence can be learned and strengthened, while others claim it is an inborn characteristic.
+The term first appeared in 1964, gaining popularity in the 1995 bestselling book Emotional Intelligence by psychologist and science journalist Daniel Goleman.
+Some researchers suggest that emotional intelligence can be learned and strengthened, while others claim that it is innate.

-Various models have been developed to measure EI.
-In 1987, Keith Beasley used the term Emotional Quotient (EQ) in an article, named after the Intelligence Quotient (IQ).
-The trait model, developed by Konstantinos V. Petrides in 2001, focuses on self reporting of behavioral dispositions and perceived abilities.
-The ability model, (Mayeret al., 2023) focuses on the individual's ability to process emotional information and use it to navigate the social environment.
-Goleman's original model may now be considered a mixed model that combines what has since been modeled separately as ability EI and trait EI.
+Various models have been developed to measure EI: The trait model focuses on self reporting behavioral dispositions and perceived abilities; the ability model focuses on the individual's ability to process emotional information and use it to navigate the social environment.
+Goleman's original model may now be considered a mixed model that combines what has since been modelled separately as ability EI and trait EI.

-Studies show that there is a correlation between people with high EI and positive workplace performance, although no causal relationships have been shown.
-EI is typically associated with empathy because it involves a person connecting their personal experiences with those of others.
-Since its popularization in recent decades, methods of developing EI have become sought by people seeking to become more effective leaders.
+While some studies show that there is a correlation between high EI and positive workplace performance, there is no general consensus on the issue among psychologists, and no causal relationships have been shown.
+EI is typically associated with empathy, because it involves a person relating their personal experiences with those of others.
+Since its popularization in recent decades and links to workplace performance, methods of developing EI have become sought by people seeking to become more effective leaders.

 • roles/emotional_intelligence.txt